Janet Conrad

 Research Interests

-Neutrino mass is the first “chink” in the surprisingly resilient theory of particle physics called The Standard Model.
-The purpose of my research is to exploit this opportunity through further study of neutrinos.
-Now that we know that neutrinos have surprising new properties, I am involved in tests to see if they have more unexpected “features”.
+Neutrino mass is the first recent “chink” in the surprisingly resilient theory of particle physics called the Standard Model.
+Where there is one surprise, there may be more, so the purpose of my research is to exploit this opportunity through further study of neutrinos.
+I am involved in searches for more unexpected “features,” covering neutrino interactions from MeV to PeV scales.

 Biographic Sketch